angelopoerio/devops_stuff/README.md

 # vagrant_docker_swarm
 A docker swarm cluster provisioned by Ansible

+# freebsd_on_kvm
+A little script to install FreeBSD as guest on the kvm hypervisor

 # backup_checker
 A python script to check the status of your backups in S3 buckets (it requires Boto)